Dense Spreading Yew

 - OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly in extreme heat.Average Landscape Size:Slowly reaches 3 to 4 ft. tall, 4 to 6 ft. wide.

-- DetailBotanical Pronunciation:TAKS-us x MEE-di-aPlant type:ConiferDeciduous/evergreen:EvergreenGrowth rate:SlowAverage landscape size:Slowly reaches 3 to 4 ft. tall, 4 to 6 ft. wide.Foliage color:GreenBlooms:Conifer; prized for foliage and cones.Design IdeasThis wide-growing evergreen combines well with more upright growers in the mixed border or in an island planting in the lawn.
+- DetailBotanical Pronunciation:TAKS-us x MEE-di-aPlant type:ConiferDeciduous/evergreen:EvergreenGrowth rate:SlowAverage landscape size:Slowly reaches 3 to 4 ft. tall, 4 to 6 ft. wide.Foliage color:GreenBlooms:Conifer; prized for foliage and berry-like cones.Design IdeasThis wide-growing evergreen combines well with more upright growers in the mixed border or in an island planting in the lawn.
 Since it takes part shade, it can easily be used under a tree.Companion PlantsRose (Rosa); Lilac (Syringa); Viburnum (Viburnum); Iris (Iris); Coral Bells (Heuchera)

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Tolerates mild drought when well established.
 Feed with a general purpose fertilizer before new growth begins in spring.
 For a tidy, neat appearance, shear annually to shape.Pruning time: summer.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly in extreme heat.